brianbatesd/gulp-tasks/README.md

 * Gulp has watch built-in
 * Gulp requires a sequence to run concurrent tasks
-* Gulp dependencies are faster to setup on El Capitan
+* Gulp dependencies are faster to setup
 * Gulp code is arguably more readable

 [Awesome guide to getting started with Gulp](https://css-tricks.com/gulp-for-beginners/)